google/comprehensive-rust/src/modules/filesystem.md

 <details>

-* Before Rust 2018, modules needed to be located at `module/mod.rs` instead of `module.rs`, and this is still a working alternative for current versions.
+* Before Rust 2018, modules needed to be located at `module/mod.rs` instead of `module.rs`, and this is still a working alternative for editions after 2018.

 * The main reason to introduce `filename.rs` as alternative to `filename/mod.rs` was because many files named `mod.rs` can be hard to distinguish in IDEs.